 Is the Samoyed a good guard dog?

-It is rather friendly by nature, so not the best guard.
-It can alert by barking, but remains more sociable than wary of strangers.
+He is rather friendly by nature, so not the best guardian.
+He can alert by barking, but remains more sociable than wary of strangers.

 Yes, especially during shedding periods (spring and autumn).
 Prepare for rigorous maintenance and almost daily brushing to remove the undercoat.